marshallshen/blog/_posts/2017-08-11-build-restful-api-microservice-with-go.md

 Based on the research, Golang and Gin seems like a great fit for building a microservice in handling a very specific task, such as serving RESTful API.
 The framework is API-ready, provides tools for testing and is easily deployable with Docker.

-Conceptually, I am confident that this framework is great at handling tasks such asweb scrapping, ETL pipeline, or media transcoding.
+Conceptually, I am confident that this framework is great at handling tasks such as web scrapping, ETL pipeline, or media transcoding.
 However, I am not confident that the framework is designed for building applications that encompass complicated business logic, such as a client-facing web application.
-There are several aspects of framework I'd like to investigate more in the future:
+There are several aspects of a framework I’d like to investigate more in the future:

 * **Database migration tool**.
 How easy is it to track SQL schema migration within a Golang app?
 * **Multiple environment support** What is the best practice for deploying a Golang app into multiple environments with different configurations?